CivTopWolf/CME/Prospectus.rst

   working with Romec - they may need to be property of the mall in order to avoid interfering with other shops below.

+  Bastions cost about 25d each.
+Plus they require DRO.
+The total cost of this will be at least 25 * 2 + 5 * 2 diamonds (5 * 2 assuming we use one piece of
+  DRO on all sides, and places the bastion at bedrock).

 - Add 2 more rows of diamond exchanges.
 This will require 10 * 13 *
   2 = 260 diamonds plus 13 * 2 = 26 double chests.
 The estimated cost of this
   is 312 diamonds.

 - Add 8 rows of XP blocks.
-This will require 13 * 6 * 8 = 624 XP blocks, and 13
+This will require 8 * 13 * 6 = 624 XP blocks, and 13
   * 6 = 78 double chests.
 The estimated value of this is 624 * 2 + 78 * 2 =
   1404 diamonds.